 Once upon a time I thought hummus and pita was the only known dip alternative to chips and salsa.

-But then John’s aunt Nadia took us to an authentic Persian restaurant in San Diego where I was introduced to the wonder that is Persian Eggplant dip, also known as kashkeh bademjoon or borani.
-To keep things simple, let’s just call it Creamy Eggplant and Caramelized Onion Dip, and know that it is my absolute new favorite dip on the planet.
+But then John’s aunt Nadia took us to an authentic Persian restaurant in San Diego where I was introduced to the wonder that is Persian Eggplant dip, also known as kashke bademjan or borani.
+It’s my absolute new favorite dip on the planet.

 As always, this dip is simple; even more simple – and healthy – in fact, than traditional versions.